-Jim: And it seemed to work well and that boy learned and did well in that class.
+Jim: And, uh – and it seemed to work well, and that boy learned and did well in that class.

 Jim: We’ve kinda dove right into the body smart mode, but let’s stick with it and then we’ll come back and get more detail in the others.

 Jim: But on the body smart one, how does a parent, parent that body-smart child?
 I mean, I gave an example where a teacher did it.